SpaceForever/Spiral-Labs/.history/formula-for-self-improvement_20210114185203.md

      - Ironically, reading Dystopian novels / keepign in the forefront of your mind the people suffering in the third world can help with this.
      - Read tonnes of Philosophy
        - Meditations and the Navalmanack are particularly wisdom dense.
-   - Commit to not complaining about anythiing ever again.
-Then do it.

 ## Level 4:

 Create Feedback Loops
 - Create a spredsheet, figure out a way to make yourself check it everyday and do so.
   - Opened Sheet (MOST IMPORTANT FIELD. if you check nothing else every day, that's fine.
 JUST check this field.)
   - Sleep time / wake time
   - If you died today, would you be happy?
   - How much did you follow your schedule?
     - If no, why not?
   - Biggest bug of today
     - How to fix?
-    - Periodically analyse and adjust based on what your data tells you.

- - **Relevant Posts*
+- **Relevant Posts**
   - Neel Nanda google forms
   - No day is wasted if you learned from it
-     - Sunset at Noon
+  -

-Things to add: Learning